tchangalov/Blackjack/README.md

 # Blackjack Implementation
-With an interest in blackjack fundamentals, I created a simple blackjack game to explore the basic logic of the game as well as practice object-oriented programming and application development fundamentals.
+With an interest in blackjack, I created a simple blackjack game to explore the basic logic of the game as well as practice object-oriented programming and application development fundamentals.

 Applications Used: Ruby